pulp/pulp_puppet/docs/tech-reference/type.rst

  List of dictionaries describing modules on which this module depends.
 Each dictionary has a key ``name`` which includes the full ``author/name`` notation, and a key ``version_requirement`` which describes what versions are acceptable to satisfy this dependency.
-The format for this value is described in detail in Puppet Labs' own
+This is an empty list if there are no dependencies.
- `documentation <http://docs.puppetlabs.com/puppet/2.7/reference/modules_publishing.html>`_.
+ The format for this value is described in detail in Puppet Labs' own `documentation <http://docs.puppetlabs.com/puppet/2.7/reference/modules_publishing.html>`_.

 ``description``